 I was born in Wellington, New Zealand in 1964 and moved to Cornwall at the age of three when my family returned to the UK.
-I did my Foundation Diploma in art at Falmouth Art School and then a Degree in Fine Art at Cardiff College of Art.
+I did my Foundation Diploma in Art at Falmouth Art School and then a Degree in Fine Art at Cardiff College of Art.

-In 2017 I was elected member of the Royal Cambrian Academy for the Arts in Wales.
+I have been settled in Wales for nearly 40 years.
+In 2017 I was elected a member of the Royal Cambrian Academy for the Arts in Wales.